joshuaslate/terraform-starters/aws/s3-static-site/README.md

 Create your own `*.tfvars` file for each environment you would like to create infrastructure for, based on the `example.tfvars` file.

+To allow Terraform to maintain state, we'll create an S3 bucket.
+Create an S3 bucket in the region of your choice to maintain this state, then modify `main.tf` with the region and bucket name you used.

 ### Creating

 Once your certificate is created and verified in `us-east-1` and your variables have been added, you are ready to create infrastructure.